Maria Pypelinckx: Refugees

 Rubens found work as a lawyer among the many refugees in that city and was approached by Anna of Saxony to help her recover some of her bridal dowry, which her husband's family had invested in their war on the Duke of Alva.
-Her husband, William the Silent, was constantly travelling to muster support for his cause.
-Anna had already had three children in Brussels before the couple fled Alva's troops.
-They found sanctuary in Dillenburg Castle, where Anna had given birth to her fourth child, Maurice, Prince of Orange.

-By then her husband had left her to prepare for the Battle of Heiligerlee (1568).
-Anna came to Cologne to attempt to secure her own income in order to gain some autonomy.
-She had felt herself a prisoner in the stronghold of the Nassaus in Dillenburg.
-While in Cologne, she became pregnant again after a visit from her husband and Countess Emilia of Nassau was born on 10 April 1569.

-She and Rubens both had vested interests in the Southern Netherlands that they were attempting to salvage and perhaps they were living in close proximity.
-They had an affair and she became pregnant by Rubens.
+Anna and Rubens both had vested interests in the Southern Netherlands that they were attempting to salvage and perhaps they were living in close proximity.
+They had an affair which resulted in pregnancy.
 In March 1571, Rubens was arrested by members of the Nassau family and taken to Dillenburg.
 On 22 August 1571, Anna of Saxony gave birth to their daughter, Christine von Dietz in Siegen.
 Maria promptly moved to Siegen (about 35 kilometers from Dillenburg) and began to write letters of support to her husband, who thought at the time he might be put to death.
 She also wrote to various members of the Nassau family, including Anna's brother-in-law Johann VI, Count of Nassau-Dillenburg.

 Rubens was allowed to join his family in Siegen on condition of payment of 6,000 daalders bail, but he was not allowed out of Siegen or do any business work until the death of Anna of Saxony in Dresden on 18 December 1577.